 The department’s graduate level programs are designed to train a diverse body of highly qualified students to be practitioners, leaders and advocates in the field of mental health.
 Our programs are designed to be accredited and are based on humanistic values promoting prevention, wellness, personal growth and human development, and on the benefits of counselor-client interaction.
 Our students will be individually supported to receive an effective educational experience tailored to their needs.
 Our graduates will meet the academic and skill requirements for state and national licensing and certification, and given a foundation for further education in the field.

-The graduate programs in the Department of Professional Counseling aim to develop mental health professionals who can effectively address issues of wellness, personal growth, and pathology for the benefit of a diverse population.
+The Department of Professional Counseling offers a Master of Science in Clinical Mental Health Counseling program, which aims to develop mental health professionals who can effectively address issues of wellness, personal growth, and pathology for the benefit of a diverse population.

-These programs satisfy academic requirements for the LPC and LCADC by providing course work in the core areas required for licensure.
+This program satisfies academic requirements for the LPC and LCADC by providing coursework in the core areas required for licensure.
 Our graduates are expected to contribute to and be leaders in their field through practice, education, and professional excellence.

 Why is getting a master’s degree so important?
 Learn more about the reasons and how it can help your career here.

 Transformational Travel in India

 This initiate will broaden students’ understanding of multicultural differences and enhance their multicultural competence as they experience dozens of spiritually enlightening sites steeped in Indian history and culture.